TianaZoumer/Elist_Ecommerce_Analysis/README.md

 ### **Loyalty Program:**

--The non-loyalty members have significantly led sales in 2019 and 2020, but **the gap between the two groups has been decreasing over time, from $3,037,163 in 2019 to a mere $478,742 in 2022 with loyalty members accounting for the largest impact**.
+- The non-loyalty members have significantly led sales in 2019 and 2020, but **the gap between the two groups has been decreasing over time, from $3,037,163 in 2019 to a mere $478,742 in 2022 with loyalty members accounting for the largest impact**.
 Loyalty members account for higher total sales in 2021 and 2022.

--The AOV for non-loyalty members has been decreasing since 2020, while it has been increasing for loyalty members whose AOV took the lead in 2021.
+- The AOV for non-loyalty members has been decreasing since 2020, while it has been increasing for loyalty members whose AOV took the lead in 2021.
 In 2022 they **spent $31 more on average than non-loyalty members** even including their discounts.

--The count of sales for non-loyalty members was significantly higher than that for loyalty members in 2019 and 2020.
+- The count of sales for non-loyalty members was significantly higher than that for loyalty members in 2019 and 2020.
 However, this gap has been closing over the years, with **the count of sales for loyalty members surpassing that for non-loyalty members in 2021 and 2022**.

 ![Image](https://user-images.githubusercontent.com/115896875/248973237-558e96d0-a6a0-45a8-a1ea-8ed58c4f8c2b.png)